ilg-physics-ucsb/physics6-manual/6AL/ForceMotionEnergyTransformation/ForceMotionEnergyTransformation.md

 :::Question
 a) Does this plot look linear?

 b) How does force depend on acceleration?
-Determine the slope for the graph and compare it to the mass.
+Determine the slope for the graph and compare it to the mass.w
 :::

 :::Question